WHEN ENCOURAGEMENT FEELS LIKE LYING

 We have been given words, and I believe it really is possible to use them to uplift and encourage someone with a long-term illness.

 How do we do that, exactly?
-Through much trial and error, and many failed attempts, here are 7 ways I’ve found to encourage without lying:
+Through much trial and error and many failed attempts, I have found these seven ways helpful in encouraging without lying:

 7 Ways to Encourage Someone with a Chronic Illness (Without Lying)